Heritage Yellow - serious adult woman and man Heritage Yellow - serious adult woman and man

 In 2019/20, 25% of the mortgage holders we helped with debt advice were in a negative budget - where their income doesn't cover their essential costs.

-Meanwhile, 60% of private renters are now in a negative budget, compared to 50% of people in social housing - as rising private rents drive people into the red.
+Meanwhile, nearly 60% of private renters are now in a negative budget, compared to 50% of people in social housing - as rising private rents drive people into the red.

 High and rising private rent and mortgage costs are driving people into the red